Is a full recovery after spinal cord injury possible?

 Now that you understand how spinal cord injury affects the body, let’s talk about recovery.

 Is a Full Recovery After Spinal Cord Injury Realistic?

-The central nervous system (the brain and spinal cord) are unable to heal like other areas of the body.
+The central nervous system (the brain and spinal cord) is unable to heal like other areas of the body.

 Typically when you get injured, the body will heal itself within a few days.
 This is because most cells in the body are constantly regenerating.

 Nerve cells (neurons) in the central nervous system are unable to regenerate.
 Therefore, damage to the spinal cord is permanent.

 While the central nervous system may not be able to recover itself like other parts of the body, it has its special healing mechanism.